CHEM 1021: Organic Chemistry II Lecture CHEM 1021L: Organic Chemistry II Lab

 - Mandatory External Webcam and Whiteboard for Proctored Exams

 - SPHP courses require the use of the UNE-approved external webcam for all proctored exams.
-The UNE-approved whiteboard is optional dependent on the course.
+The UNE-approved whiteboard is optional depending on the course.
 (Webcam & Whiteboard Ordering Information)

 Complete at Your Own Pace within 16 weeks